cardanoz/drep/constitution/constitution203.md

 for Block production and network security, to a DRep for participation in on-chain governance, or both.
 In doing so, the delegator contributes to the operation and governance of the Cardano Blockchain.

-**Stake Pool.** A Stake Pool Operator’s Block producing node, identified by a unique Stake Pool ID, which aggregates applicable Delegator stake, forges and validates Blocks, and facilitates contributions of the SPO to the Cardano Blockchain’s security, decentralization, consensus mechanism, and governance process.

 **Active Block Production Stake.** The cumulative amount of stake, measured in lovelace, that is actively delegated to Stake Pools and utilized for Block